 To offset these limitations on retirement benefits, the Company adopted effective January 1, 1989, an unfunded Supplemental Executive Retirement Plan (the "SERP") which is patterned after similar plans adopted by many other companies.
 Under the Company's SERP there will be calculated for certain participating executives (including the executive officers included in the table on page 13) a "supplemented normal retirement benefit", which will be determined under the rules of the applicable qualified defined benefit retirement plan, but without reference to either of the above-mentioned limitations and will also include in earnings not only base salary (as in the past) but also bonuses under the Annual Incentive Compensation Plan.
 The SERP also provides a supplemental defined contribution plan benefit, which is equal to the applicable company matching contribution percentage times the participating executive's base salary that is in excess of the annual covered compensation limit with respect to qualified plan benefits.
 The executive is required to make contributions to the SERP in order to receive the applicable matching company credit each year.
 Starting in 1994, a number of other management employees (not including the executive officers included in the table on page 13) became participants under the Company's SERP with respect to the supplemental normal retirement benefit only.
-For these participants, the supplemented normal retirement benefits will be determined without reference to either of the above-mentioned limitations, but will include in only base salary and not bonuses.
+For these participants, the supplemented normal retirement benefits will be determined without reference to either of the above-mentioned limitations, but will include in earnings only base salary and not bonuses.
 In each case in which a retiring executive's supplemented normal retirement benefit exceeds the benefit payable by the retirement plan or plans in which the executive has participated, the Company will pay such excess amount to him or her as a supplemental retirement benefit.
 Participation in the SERP is determined by the Compensation Committee of the Board of Directors, which has designated as participants a number of senior executives including all those named in the table on page 13 (except that Mr. Graham, who has elected not to participate in savings plan features of the SERP, will be covered only by the retirement plan features of the SERP described above).

-As of December 31, 1994, Mr. Wall had three years of service under the Company plan and four years of service under the discontinued Post-Newsweek Cable plan, Mr. Spoon had 13 years of service under the Company plan, Mr. Smith had 24 years of service under the Newsweek plan, Mr. Ryan had 21 years of service under the Post-Newsweek Stations plan and Mr. Graham had 21 years under the Company plan.
+As of December 31, 1995, Mr. Graham had 22 years of service under the Company plan, Mr. Spoon had 14 years of service under the Company plan, Mr. Cohen had 25 years of service under the Company plan and 3 years of service under the Newsweek plan, Mr. Morse had 7 years of service under the Company plan, Ms. Keil had 13 years of service under the Company plan and 3 years of service under the Post-Newsweek Stations plan, Mr. Ryan had 22 years of service under the Newsweek Stations plan and Mr. Smith had 25 years of service under the Newsweek plan.